SalomePlatform/adao/doc/en/glossary.rst

       through the "*YACS Container Log*" window, which is updated during the process, and using "*Observers*" attached to calculation variables.

+   physical system
+      This is the object of study that will be represented by numerical simulation and observed by measurements.

+   digital simulator
+      All the numerical relationships and equations characterizing the physical system studied.

+   numerical simulation
+      Computational implementation of the set composed of the numerical simulator and a particular set of all the input and control variables of the simulator.
+These variables enable the digital simulator to be able to numerically represent the system's behaviour.

+   observations or measurements
+      These are quantities that come from measuring instruments and characterize the physical system to be studied.
+These quantities can vary in space or time, can be punctual or integrated.
+They are themselves characterized by their measurement nature, size, etc.

+   observation operator
+      It is a transformation of the simulated state into a set of quantities explicitly comparable to the observations.

+   boundary conditions
+      These are particular input and control variables of the simulator, which characterize the description of the system's behaviour at the border of the simulation spatial domain.

+   initial conditions
+      These are specific simulator input and control variables that characterize the description of the system's behavior at the initial edge of the simulation time domain.

    APosterioriCovariance
       Keyword to indicate the covariance matrix of *a posteriori* analysis errors.